xdmushui/partner-center-sdk/develop/get-promotion-by-id.md

 ms.author: brserbus
 ---

-# Get promotion by id
+# Get promotion by ID

 **Applies To**